toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"tags": []}

-The stalls in the outer stations are not as used as the ones in the city centre, which come up as an abundance of zeros in the data aggregated at daily and hourly level.
+The stalls in the outer stations are not as used as the ones in the city centre, which come up as an abundance of zeros in the data aggregated at the daily and hourly level.
 Some of these stations are practically unused.
 Besides, the great count of stations would represent a problem in the context of multivariate regressions (the so-called $p > n$ problem).
 Hence, we can drop the unused stations from our data to help us reduce the dimensionality.

-We start by creating another two `materialised views` with the daily and hourly rentals, by station.
+We start by creating another two `materialised views` with the daily and hourly rentals, by the station.
 Since the service is only active between 7 and 24, we just keep hourly observations within that time span.
-If we simply were to `GROUP BY` station names and time units, we would obtain series with gaps in the time index.
+If we simply were to `GROUP BY` station names and time units, we would obtain a series with gaps in the time index.
 We first create a table with all possible combinations of stations and dates using a `CROSS JOIN` and a common table expression (or `CTE`), then left join on this table the values obtained via the `GROUP BY` on the reference table.
 A similar query is used to obtain the hourly rentals, with hourly time intervals instead of daily ones.

 +++